PoisotLab/ms_network_prediction/manuscript.md

 ## How do we predict what the species pool at a particular location is?

-The next step in the predictive approach we put forward, starting with networks, then interactions, is to focus on species themselves, which form the species fool.
+The next step in the predictive approach we put forward, starting with networks prediction, then interactions, is to focus on species themselves.
 The species present at a particular site who can interact form the species pool of the network.
-In biogeography, species presence/absence at a particular site can be predicted using species distribution models (SDMs) based on known occurrences and environmental conditions at these locations, such as climate and land cover (abiotic filter) [@Guisan2005PreSpe, @Elith2006NovMet].
+A common approach in biogeography to predict whether a species will be present or absent at specific sites is to use species distribution models (SDMs) based on known occurrences and environmental conditions at these locations, such as climate and land cover (abiotic filter) [@Guisan2005PreSpe,
-Including interactions, therefore the biotic filter, in SDMs will be discussed in the next section.
+@Elith2006NovMet].
+Including interactions or co-occurrences in SDMs, therefore the biotic filter, generally improves predictive performance [@Wisz2013RolBio] (discussed in more details in the next section).

-Community assemblage at a particular site, which forms the species pool, can be predicted either by combining independent single-species SDMs (stacked-SDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs) [@Norberg2019ComEva].
-Building on the JSDM framework, hierarchical modeling of species communities was also suggested [@Ovaskainen2017HowMak], although the advantage of the latter is more to capture the processes that structure communities than to achieve better predictions.
-An interesting approach was put forward by [@Guisan2011SesNew] in spatially explicit species assemblage modeling (SESAM) is to constrain the SDM predictions using macro-ecological models.
+Several approaches have been proposed for multi-species predictions, as is required for the species pool.
+Community assemblage at a particular site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs, JSDMs) [@Norberg2019ComEva].
+Building on the JSDM framework, hierarchical modeling of species communities was also suggested [@Ovaskainen2017HowMak], and has the advantage of capturing processes that structure communities.
+An interesting approach, put forward by
+@Guisan2011SesNew with spatially explicit species assemblage modeling (SESAM), is to constrain the SDM predictions using macro-ecological models.
 Properties such as species richness can be used to constrain assemblage predictions from stacked species distribution models [@DAmen2015UsiSpe].
 Similarly, the next step we envision here, in light of the framework we proposed earlier, is to constrain distribution predictions using network properties.
-Specifically, the probabilistic view of networks could be useful here: probabilistic species pool has been suggested earlier [@Karger2016DelPro], and probabilistic networks used to predict distributions can generated better predictions for species distributions [@Staniczenko2017LinMac; @Blanchet2020CoOcc].
+This would also build on previous calls to adopt a probabilistic view: there have been calls for a probabilistic species pool [@Karger2016DelPro], and more importantly including interactions through Bayesian networks and propagating conditional dependencies has generated better range predictions [@Staniczenko2017LinMac].
+@Blanchet2020CooNot argue that this is more mathematically explicit about the relation between species, thus avoiding some confusion between interactions and co-occurrences, but that it is also technically challenging and requires prior knowledge of the interactions.
+This could potentially be solved through our framework of predicting networks first, interactions next, and finally species.

 ## How could predictions for individual species, such as those used by IPBES/IUCN, be improved by considering ecological interactions?